LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 effective method n. the combination of applicable methods that are executed when a generic function is invoked with a particular sequence of arguments.

 element n.
 1. (of a list) an object that is the car of one of the conses that comprise the list.
-2. (of an array) an object that is stored in the array.
+2. (指数组[array]) an object that is stored in the array.
 3. (of a sequence) an object that is an element of the list or array that is the sequence.
 4. (of a type) an object that is a member of the set of objects designated by the type.
 5. (of an input stream) a character or number (as appropriate to the element type of the stream) that is among the ordered series of objects that can be read from the stream (using read-char or read-byte, as appropriate to the stream).
 6. (of an output stream) a character or number (as appropriate to the element type of the stream) that is among the ordered series of objects that has been or will be written to the stream (using write-char or write-byte, as appropriate to the stream).
 7. (of a class) a generalized instance of the class.

 element type n.
-1. (of an array) the array element type of the array.
+1. (指数组[array]) the array element type of the array.
 2. (of a stream) the stream element type of the stream.

 em n.
 Trad. a context-dependent unit of measure commonly used in typesetting, equal to the displayed width of of a letter ``M'' in the current font.
 (The letter ``M'' is traditionally chosen because it is typically represented by the widest glyph in the font, and other characters' widths are typically fractions of an em.
 In implementations providing non-Roman characters with wider characters than ``M,'' it is permissible for another character to be the implementation-defined reference character for this measure, and for ``M'' to be only a fraction of an em wide.)
 In a fixed width font, a line with n characters is n ems wide; in a variable width font, n ems is the expected upper bound on the width of such a line.